The following professionals lent their expertise to this article:

 Valencia College

-Valencia offers a combination of theoretical lectures and clinical rotations to help students solidify their knowledge and gain practical experience.
-This is a daytime program located on the West campus, and the time commitment is considered equivalent to a full-time job.
+The curriculum combines theoretical lectures and clinical rotations to help students solidify their knowledge and gain practical experience.

-The Diagnostic Medical Sonography program is extremely competitive and only accepts 12 students each fall term.
-Graduates of the program are eligible to sit for the national certifying exams administered by ARDMS.
+Admission into the program is extremely competitive with only 12 new students accepted each fall term.
+Graduates are eligible to sit for the national certifying exams administered by ARDMS.

-Mode: In person, though some prerequisites can be completed online
+Mode: Primarily in-person (some prerequisites can be completed online)

 Admissions Requirements: